 There are many other ways we erase, invalidate, and micro-aggress bisexual people.
 We tell them (or imply), “It’s just a phase”.
 We call it “experimenting”.
 We accuse them of being indecisive, unfaithful, dirty, and a whole host of massively biphobic labels.
 We create spaces for gay and (some) lesbian folks, but when is the last time you heard of a public space for bisexual people?

 This matters because what happens in the micro impacts the macro.
 Research neglects the bisexual identity.
 Doctors often don’t ask questions that make space for bisexual folks.
 Perhaps most importantly, all of this teaches bisexual individuals to erase themselves.
 Bisexual folks come out, on average, several years later than gay and lesbian individuals; part of this discrepancy can be attributed to how little validation of the bisexual identity we offer to teens and young adults.

 My hope here is to offer just a bit of the validation that’s been missing, and to get other people who aren’t bisexual to do the same.

-Here are some ways to be a better ally to the bisexual people in your life:
+How to be a better ally to the bisexual people in your life

 Bisexuality is very, very real.
 If you identify as bisexual, you don’t need to “prove” yourself as being legitimate, serious, or valid - you just are.
 You’re valid if you’ve only slept with one gender; you’re valid if you’ve never slept with anyone before!
 You’re valid if you’re out; you’re valid if you’re not!
 And for those of us who aren’t bisexual, we need to do better for these essential and amazing members of our community.